World traveler Clown Tom Bolton

 Not only was the landscape spectacular but the village of Coroico was also very quaint, just run down enough to add character without looking dirty.
 Otherwise, there was nothing to distinquish it from most towns in Bolivia.

-Basic room but spectacular scenery
+Basic room but spectacular scenery in Coroico

 Stuck in La Paz and finally on to Uyuni

 Despite its beauty, there wasn’t much to do around Coroico but walk around which was difficult because of the biting flies.
 And if you dressed heavily enough to protect yourself from the insects, then you sweated to death.
 So I only stayed 2 nights and then went back to La Paz where I hung out for a few days.
-There were public strikes throughout the country, closing the museums and stopping all public transportation.
+There were public strikes throughout Bolivia closing the museums and stopping all public transportation.